bitwarden/contributing-docs/docs/code-style/sql.md

+---
+toc_max_heading_level: 4
+---

 # T-SQL

 ## Deployment Scripts

 There are specific ways deployment scripts should be structured.
 The goal for these standards is to ensure that the scripts should be re-runnable.
 We never intend to run scripts multiple times on an environment, but the scripts should support it.

 ### Tables